Skip to content

 • Prevents oscillation when power measurements fluctuate

-• After restoring a device, wait at least 60 seconds for power measurements to stabilize
+• After resuming a device, wait at least 60 seconds for power measurements to stabilize

-• If a restore is followed by overshoot or new shedding, this cooldown backs off exponentially up to 5 minutes
+• If a resume is followed by overshoot or new limiting, this cooldown delays the next restart by increasing amounts up to 5 minutes

-• Only one device is restored per planning cycle
+• Only one device is resumed per planning cycle

-• Prevents "restore avalanche" where multiple devices turn on simultaneously
+• Prevents multiple devices turning on simultaneously before measurements settle

-• The "Is there headroom for device?"
-Flow condition tracks the same device's expected/usable power estimate (prefers expectedPowerKw over raw measuredPowerKw when available)
+• The "Is there available power for device?"
+Flow condition checks available power for the selected device.
+The card tracks the same device's expected/usable power estimate (prefers expectedPowerKw over raw measuredPowerKw when available)

 • If that tracked/expected usable draw drops by at least 0.15 kW, the condition stays false for 60 seconds before allowing another increase